cpcf/weft/examples/api-client-generator/README.md

 # API Client Generator Example

-This example demonstrates how to use gogenkit to generate a complete Go API client from a structured configuration.
+This example demonstrates how to use weft to generate a complete Go API client from a structured configuration.
 It showcases a realistic use case where you might need to create client libraries for REST APIs.

 ## What This Example Does